 Rice koji (米こうじ, 米糀, 米麹) is steamed rice that has been treated with koji mold spores (Aspergillus oryzae, koji-kin 麹菌, or koji starter).
 Koji is a specific strain of mold that has been cultured over the centuries.

 You may feel hesitant to eat it and wonder why we make rice moldy on purpose.
-But you know what, you have most likely eaten it already!
+But you have most likely eaten it already!

-Use shio koji to marinade meats, make pickles, or just use as a salt substitute.
-For each teaspoon of salt called for in a recipe, use 2 teaspoons of shio-koji.
+You can use shio koji to marinade meats, make pickles, flavor your vegetables or use it as a salt substitute.
+In a recipe that calls for one teaspoon of salt, you can substitute with 2 teaspoons of shio-koji.
 Shio-koji is really versatile and can be used in any kind of cooking (See Shio Koji recipes)!